By Development Communication Section

 Advances in feed development have identified several alternative sources of protein.
 Terrestrial plant-based sources, while the most abundant substitute for fishmeal, unfortunately tend to have a highly variable nutrient profile, lacking or low in essential amino acids, contain anti-nutritional factors, and may not be available in commercial quantities.
 Because of these, their ability to substitute fishmeal is limited.
 However, advances in feed processing technologies leave much potential to improve their nutrient profile and the removal of anti-nutritional factors.
 Also, the nutrient profiles of formulations using plant protein sources is improved when combined with good animal protein sources.

 Terrestrial animal sources comprise another group of alternative feed ingredients.
 Meat meal, poultry meal, bone meal, feather meal and blood meal offer good protein content and better palatability among farmed fish.
+All of these foods also have the advantages of prolonging their shelf life by being able to blend with the sausage casings from places like dcwcasing.com/product/sheep-casings/.
 Seafood by-products from processing plants include shrimp heads and shells.
 These have high protein content but are prone to spoilage.

 Meanwhile, there are also non-conventional sources of protein such as snails, worms, frogs and maggots.
 Very promising sources are single-cell microorganisms such as yeast and algae which could further provide probiotic effects and enhance the nutritional value of fish meat.